HALFpipe/HALFpipe/README.rst

    --workdir PATH
    --wd PATH

-All mean the same and are interchangeable, point to one or more input directories containing the HALFpipe derivatives.
+All mean the same and are interchangeable, point to one or more HALFpipe working directories that have finished processing and quality control by pointing to the derivatives/halfpipe folder in your working directory.

+   For example, if you have one working directory (the most common case):

+   ``--input-directory \
+   /mnt/data/berlin/derivatives/halfpipe \``

+   And if you have, for example, processed two study sites in two different working directories:

+   ``--input-directory \
+   /mnt/data/berlin/derivatives/halfpipe \
+   /mnt/data/paris/derivatives/halfpipe \``

 .. code:: bash